eriksvedang/eriksvedang.github.io/_posts/2024-09-08-shodan-before-forty.md

 *The woodcut 'Raikō shitennō to tsuchigumo' by Utagawa Kuninaga.*

 Earlier this week I turned 38.
-It's not a very exciting number.
-Yet, this birthday had an additional meaning to me.
-Something that gave it a certain significance in my mind:
+It's not a very exciting age, I know.
+But this birthday had an additional meaning to me.
+Something secret that gave it a certain significance in my mind:

 *"Only two years left."*

 No, this has nothing to do with my expected lifespan (I hope).
-Rather, what I couldn't stop thinking about was this bet I made with myself a couple of years ago.
+Rather, what I couldn't stop thinking about was a bet I made with myself a couple of years ago.
 But let's start at the beginning.

 *Go* is a completely fascinating game (check out its [wikipedia page](https://en.m.wikipedia.org/wiki/Go_(game)) if you don't know much about it).
 I learned about it from a book when I was a teenager, but it wasn't until I started university that I met others who played.
-Some of those people were quite good and they inspired me to become a lot more serious with the game.
+They inspired me to become a proper student of the game.

 I started playing online,
 read strategy books, studied old masters, and so on.